Queen Elizabeth II’s husband, Prince Philip, dies aged 99 | Entertainment

-The husband of Britain’s Queen Elizabeth II, Prince Philip - the Duke of Edinburgh and Britain's longest-serving royal consort passed away on Friday aged 99, Buckingham Palace announced.
+Britain’s Prince Philip, the husband of Queen Elizabeth II and the longest-serving royal consort in British history passed away on Friday aged 99, Buckingham Palace announced.

 “It is with deep sorrow that Her Majesty The Queen has announced the death of her beloved husband, His Royal Highness The Prince Philip, Duke of Edinburgh,” the palace statement read.